Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Gaussian Kernels

 \section{Gaussian Kernels}

 \sectionmark{Gaussian Kernels}

 There is a long history of the Gaussian kernel

 where $\theta$ is a positive shape parameter.
 The kernel was first introduced by K. F. Gaussian in his book~\cite{Gauss1809} in 1809.
-Recently, the Gaussian kernels become a vigorous numerical tool for high dimensional approximation and machine learning.
-Now we show that the Gaussian kernel can be also employed to construct the $p$-norm RKBSs.
+Recently, the Gaussian kernels became a vigorous numerical tool for high dimensional approximation and machine learning.
+Now we show that the Gaussian kernel can also be employed to construct the $p$-norm RKBSs.

 Let the $\vtheta$-norm on $d$-dimensional real space $\Rd$ be

 for $\vx:=(x_k:k\in\NN_d),\vy:=(y_k:k\in\NN_d)\in\Rd$, where $\vtheta:=\left(\theta_k:k\in\NN_d\right)$ is a vector of positive shape parameters.
 We write the Gaussian kernel with shape parameters $\vtheta\in\RR_{+}^d$ as